Is The Air We Breathe Out Clean?

 Exhaled breath can contain trace amounts of harmful gases and vapors, such as carbon monoxide (CO), sulfur dioxide (SO2), and volatile organic compounds (VOCs).
 These substances can be inhaled and can have detrimental effects on both human health and the environment.

-See also How Do You Get Rid Of Bad Air?
+See also How Do You Breathe Clean Air?

 Particulate matter